ivanvoitovych/tour-of-heroes/step-7.md

 }
 ```

-And then, let's create a Messages component:
+And then, let's create the `Messages` component, which will display current messages.

 `viewi-app\Components\Views\Messages\Messages.php`